oddy-boop/Edusync-git/src/supabase/policies.md

 -- ---vvv--- HIGHLIGHT START: New columns for website content management ---vvv--- -- Run this section to add the new fields to your 'app_settings' table for the website.
 -- ------------------------------------------------------------------------------------------------
--- NEW in v2.8 & v2.9: Add columns to app_settings for website content management
+-- v2.8 & v2.9: Add columns to app_settings for homepage/about page content
 ALTER TABLE public.app_settings
   ADD COLUMN IF NOT EXISTS school_slogan TEXT,
   ADD COLUMN IF NOT EXISTS about_history_mission TEXT, ADD COLUMN IF NOT EXISTS about_vision TEXT,
   ADD COLUMN IF NOT EXISTS about_core_values TEXT,
   ADD COLUMN IF NOT EXISTS about_history_image_url TEXT;

+-- v3.0: Add columns for Admissions and Programs pages ALTER TABLE public.app_settings
+  ADD COLUMN IF NOT EXISTS admissions_step1_desc TEXT, ADD COLUMN IF NOT EXISTS admissions_step2_desc TEXT, ADD COLUMN IF NOT EXISTS admissions_step3_desc TEXT, ADD COLUMN IF NOT EXISTS admissions_step4_desc TEXT, ADD COLUMN IF NOT EXISTS admissions_tuition_info TEXT, ADD COLUMN IF NOT EXISTS program_creche_desc TEXT, ADD COLUMN IF NOT EXISTS program_kindergarten_desc TEXT, ADD COLUMN IF NOT EXISTS program_primary_desc TEXT, ADD COLUMN IF NOT EXISTS program_jhs_desc TEXT,
+  ADD COLUMN IF NOT EXISTS program_extracurricular_desc TEXT, ADD COLUMN IF NOT EXISTS program_science_tech_desc TEXT;
 -- ------------------------------------------------------------------------------------------------
 -- ---^^^--- HIGHLIGHT END: New columns for website content management ---^^^--- -- ------------------------------------------------------------------------------------------------